Plamondon, Alberta

 Plamondon is a hamlet in northern Alberta, Canada within Lac La Biche County.
 It is located on Highway 858, approximately 3.0 km north of Highway 55, and has an elevation of 555 m.

-The hamlet is located in Census Division No. 12 and in the federal riding of Fort McMurray-Athabasca.
+The hamlet is located in Census Division No. 12 and in the federal riding of Fort McMurray—Cold Lake.

 History

 The community was founded by Joseph Plamondon in 1908 and settled by primarily French-American and French Canadian pioneers.
 Most of the families that eventually settled there came from Provemont, Michigan (now Lake Leelanau in Leelanau County, Michigan) and from French-speaking areas of Ontario.
 This is mentioned in a 1991 interview with Cecelia Bussey.

 North of Plamondon is Rossian.
 Rossian is a community of Old Believers (Old Ritualists), a Traditionalist Russian Orthodox sect whose ancestors broke from the Church after Patriarch Nikon's reforms.
 The Great Schism of 1666, or Raskol, resulted over reforms in church ritual and translation intended to better align the practices of the Russian Church with Greek Orthodox practices.
 The Old Believers that live outside Plamondon are bezpopovtsy, or Priestless Old Believers, who believe that apostolic succession ended with Nikon's apostasy and therefore have no clergy and refuse the Eucharist.
 Most of these families moved to the area in the mid 1970s from Woodburn, Oregon, which is also home to a large Old Believer community.
-Many also came from Xinjiang, China, by way of New Zealand, where they fled after the Bolshevik Revolution in Russia and the Chinese Revolution of 1949.
+Many also came from Xinjiang, China, by way of New Zealand, where they fled after the Russian Revolution and the Chinese Communist Revolution.